Hawaiian Haystacks

 Instructions

-• Take a small pot and put it on the stove over medium heat.
-Add the can of cream of chicken soup, the cream cheese, and the chicken broth to the pot.
-Stir the mixture with a spoon until the cream cheese melts and everything is well combined.
-This should take about 5-10 minutes.
+- Place a medium saucepan on the stove over medium heat.
+Add the cream of chicken soup, cream cheese, and chicken broth.
+Stir regularly until the cream cheese is completely melted and the mixture is smooth, about 5–10 minutes.

 The nutrition facts provided are calculated using a third-party tool and are estimates only.
 Actual nutritional content may vary based on the ingredients and brands you use, as well as portion sizes.
 For accurate results, please consult a registered dietitian or nutritionist.